n o m u d , n o l o t u s

 “No mud, no lotus”

-Framed original art, $150
+Framed original art, $150, SOLD

 This piece reminds us that in the darkness of pain and suffering that is inevitable to life, we can find resilience, ease, and beauty by embracing our inner lotus.